gradle/wrapper-upgrade-gradle-plugin/README.md

 To run the upgrade tasks, you'll need:

 * **Java 8 or later.**
-* **Git CLI.**  The plugin uses the Git CLI to commit, create branches, and push changes.
+* **Git.**  The plugin uses Git commands to commit, create branches, and push changes.

     * **Git author identity:** Make sure your Git author identity is configured.
 You can set this with: